Trauma and Critical Care Symposium

 Massachusetts General Hospital

-Department of Surgery and Department of Anesthesia and Critical Care
+Department of Surgery and Department of Anesthesia, Critical Care and Pain Medicine

 Course Director: George C. Velmahos, MD, PhD

 The care of injured and critically ill patients is complex and challenging.
 The Trauma and Critical Care Symposium aims to give clear guidelines to practicing clinicians who manage such patients.
 The Symposium offers an ideal mix of the traditional standard-of-care principles with new, leading-edge information.
 It explores issues related to resuscitation, surgical techniques, bleeding control, inflammation and infection, respiratory care, nutrition, prehospital care, rehabilitation, and ethics.

 To provide a fine balance between the multiple facets of care encountered, the Symposium runs “joint” sessions in the morning and “specialty” sessions in the afternoon.
 In joint sessions, problems common to all specialties caring for trauma and critically ill surgical patients are explored.
 In the specialty sessions, the topics presented are related more specifically to anesthesiologists or surgeons.
 Among the highlights of the Symposium are debate sessions and expert panels that discuss real-life cases and seek audience participation.
 The education delivered is exciting, readily applicable, and memorable.